pantheon-systems/documentation/source/partials/host-keys.md

 <Alert title="Warning" type="danger">

-Be aware that you're disabling a security feature, and trusting your DNS system to always point you to the right IP addresses.
+Be aware that this disables a security feature and trusts your DNS system to always point you to the right IP addresses.

 </Alert>